yefremov/jsdom/lib/newapi1.md

 ### Cookie Jars

 Like web browsers, jsdom has the concept of a cookie jar, storing HTTP cookies.
-Cookies that have a URL on the same domain and are not marked HTTP-only are accessible to the document via the `document.cookie` API, and all cookies in the cookie jar will impact the fetching of external resources.
+Cookies that have a URL on the same domain as the document, and are not marked HTTP-only, are accessible via the `document.cookie` API.
+Additionally, all cookies in the cookie jar will impact the fetching of external resources.

-By default, the `jsdom` function will return a `JSDOM` instance with a cookie jar with no cookies.
+By default, the `jsdom` function will return a `JSDOM` instance with an empty cookie jar.
 To create your own cookie jar and pass it to jsdom, you can override this default by doing

 ```js
 const cookieJar = new jsdom.CookieJar(store, options);
 const dom = jsdom(``, { cookieJar });
 ```

-This is mostly useful if you want to share the same cookie jar among multiple jsdoms.
-Note that passing in the cookie jar like this will ensure any manipulation of cookies that happens during parsing (due to script execution) is captured.
+This is mostly useful if you want to share the same cookie jar among multiple jsdoms, or prime the cookie jar with certain values ahead of time.

 Cookie jars are provided by the [tough-cookie](https://www.npmjs.com/package/tough-cookie) package.
 The `jsdom.CookieJar` constructor is a subclass of the tough-cookie cookie jar which by default sets the `looseMode: true` option, since that [matches better how browsers behave](https://www.npmjs.com/package/tough-cookie).
 If you want to use tough-cookie's utilities and classes yourself, you can use the `jsdom.toughCookie` export to get access to the tough-cookie module instance packaged with jsdom.